Home » Military & Veteran Benefits » Military Childcare

 DoD DCFSA account signups are available for active-duty troops and for National Guard or Reserve troops on Title 10 orders, which means they have been called to active duty by the President.

-The accounts are not available to Guard or Reserve troops under Title 32 orders or members of the Coast Guard at press time, but future expansion of the program is possible.
+At press time, the accounts were not available to Guard or Reserve troops under Title 32 orders or Coast Guard members, but future expansion of the program is possible.

 Read more: Military Dependent Care Flexible Spending Accounts